Wearever De Luxe "Mother of Pearl" c1940-1943

 A pearl of a Wearever

-The pen has a blind cap covering a metal button filler, similar to the type in Parker button-fill pens, and which is upscale from the later Pacemaker's plain plastic button.
-The blind cap is the same "tire stem cap" design, as found on the button-fill Pacemaker, and is not a flush fit with the barrel.
-The clip is plain, sculpted, and visually similar to the Parker clip.
-The imprint is the large three-part Wearever imprint, with "MADE IN USA" left, "WEAREVER" over "DE LUXE" center in script, and "NORTH BERGEN N J" right.
+The pen has a blind cap covering a metal button filler, similar to the type in Parker button-fill pens, and which is upscale from the later Wearever Pacemaker's plain plastic button.
+The blind cap looks like it was derived from a tire valve stem cap design, and is not a flush fit with the barrel.
+The clip is plain, sculpted, and visually similar to the Parker striped Duofold clip.
+The imprint is the large three-part Wearever imprint, with "MADE IN USA" left, "WEAREVER" over "DE LUXE" center, in script, and "NORTH BERGEN N J" right.
+The section has a large visulated window to allow for quick checks of the ink remaining.

 Send in the reinforcements!

-This "overlay" or frame appears to act as a brace to reinforce a flimsy and small nib, much smaller than an open nib the size of the frame.
-This design allowed Wearever to use less 14 karat gold content in an open nib and with the overlay providing strength.
-This reduction in the gold used in the nib probably kept the cost of the pen down, allowing Wearever to position the De Luxe as a well appointed low cost pen with a real gold nib.
+The frame serves as a brace to reinforce what is probably a flimsy and smaller nib, definitely smaller than an open nib the size of the frame.
+The design allowed Wearever to use less 14 karat gold content probably with the objective of keeping the cost of the pen down so the pen could be sold for a dollar, and allowing Wearever to position the De Luxe as a well appointed low cost pen with a real gold nib.

 The frame design allows the nib to be flexible, even pleasantly soft, but the frame prevents the tines from spreading much, so the nib will not have the full line variation and vivid shading and expressiveness of a true flexible nib.
-It does have the soft feel of flex and allows a wet, even line.
-The section has a large visulated window to allow for quick checks of the ink remaining.
+It does have the soft feel of flex and allows a rather wet, even line.

-This reinforced nib design may have saved money on gold, but proved to be a poor design in practice and was dropped in favor of standard open nibs.
-Think rust.
-The design only lasted a few years.
-By 1945, Wearever advertisements only show standard open nibs.
+This reinforced nib design may have saved money on gold, but by 1944, Wearever dropped it in favor of standard open 14 karat gold nibs.

 From worst to first